tobidelbruck/jupyter-save-load-vars/README.md

 # jupyter-save-load-vars
-Saves and loads variables, typically to and from an [IPython/Jupyter](https://stackoverflow.com/questions/51700425/what-is-the-relation-and-difference-between-ipython-and-jupyter-console) notebook workspace.
+Saves and loads variables, typically to and from an [IPython/Jupyter](https://stackoverflow.com/questions/51700425/what-is-the-relation-and-difference-between-ipython-and-jupyter-console) interactive notebook or other interactive workspace.

 [dill](https://pypi.org/project/dill/) is often used for [saving and loading from python notebooks](https://stackoverflow.com/questions/34342155/how-to-pickle-or-store-jupyter-ipython-notebook-session-for-later) but it fails for objects that cannot be pickled, e.g. hardware objects or generators.
 It also requires users to wrap the `dill.dump()` in a with open(file): call and does not handle restoring the variables to the workspace from the returned data from `dill.load()`. _** jupyter-save-load-vars**_ is an attempt to make this process as simple as possible.